danrustia11/agriapp_iot/1_environment_setup.md

    sudo /bin/systemctl start grafana-server           # Starts Grafana service
    ```

-   Test your installations by opening Chromium in your RPi then enter "http://localhost:3000".
+   Test your installation by opening your VM's web browser then enter "http://localhost:3000".
 It should open a page that looks like this:

    <img height="400" width="600" src="/tutorial_images/grafana.png"/>